The time is now

 Amidst such turmoil and anxiety, the psalmist anchors herself and her people in God.
 Next to our transience and fragility, he’s eternally, immutably merciful and compassionate.
 Some imagine God looking down from heaven to wreak vengeance on hapless sinners, but instead he listens for the prisoners’ groans, to release those on death row.
 He cares about Zion’s brokenness, even as the psalmist does for the city’s broken-down walls and dusty streets.

 Thank you, Jesus, that you didn’t just look down from heaven.
 You came down—came to release captives and care for the lost and broken, to reveal your glory as the gentle, humble one whose mercy and love triumph over evil.
-Make me as open to embrace your grace as you are to give it.
+Make me as open to receive your grace as you are to give it.
 Amen.

-During your free moments today, pray these words:
+In your free moments today, pray these words:

 You will yet take pity on Zion